isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/cookbooks/supporting-additional-crm-entities/complex-synchronization/index.rst

 In order to keep the instructions as simple as possible, a specific example is used to describe this configuration:

-* This example builds on the example covered in :ref:`complex-sync-for-crm-entities`.
+* This example builds on the example covered in :doc:`../simple-synchronization/index`.
 * Each CRM contact is a part of an account.
 You want to associate the Sitecore contact with the CRM account by setting a value on a custom contact facet.

 .. note::